jmasonlee/jaybazuzi.github.io/_posts/TDDs-legacy-cousin.md

 > all observable behaviors of your system
 > will be depended on by somebody.

-Even if you have been diligent about wirting tests for every case that matters, but it's unlikely that you write tests for every *possible* case.
+Even if you have been diligent about writing tests for every case that matters, it's unlikely that you wrote tests for every *possible* case.
 Once the code is in production, some of those cases might be important to some caller that you don't know about.
 If your refactoring changes a behavior that someone cares about, it's not a refactoring.